 Adrianna Hinds

-“Connecting with my mixed culture & heritage and love for Wyoming through folk-artistry and Weavings”
+“Connecting with my culture, heritage & love for Wyoming through experimental traditional artistry”

 Creating a sense of unity between multiple styles of weaving to reflect herself and a community who are of mixed races, heritages and ethnicities.
 While keeping Hispanic and American basket making alive and blending in newer techniques like Nantucket weaving has become Adrianna's top personal priority.